Dan1elTheMan1el/DesmosDrive/README.md

 - No API key required
 - No security :D
 ### Usage
+- Install dependencies: `pip install -r requirements.txt`
-- Run `python3 DesmosDrive.py` in command-line
+- Run `python3 DesmosDrive.py`
 - If uploading, move desired file into the same directory before selecting
 - When downloading, file will download to the same directory